Introduction

 return 0;

-in the child is crucial!
+}Tricky Part: The return 0 in the child is crucial!
 Without it, children would also continue the loop and create their own children.

 Example 7: Creating N Processes from Same Parent